Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

 return hidden_states

-Attention learns the contextual relationships and interactions among elements in the sequence, while MLP enhances the ability for nonlinear transformations, integrating information from the representations after Attention and increasing the parameter count.
+Attention learns the contextual relationships and interactions among elements in the sequence, while MLP enhances the ability to capture nonlinear variations, integrating information after Attention while increasing the parameter count.

 class SiglipEncoder(nn.Module):